Your Feedback

 workers supported with weekly benefits

-This represents number of workers who are receiving weekly benefits as a result of a workers compensation claim.
+This annual figure represents the number of workers who received weekly benefits as a result of a workers compensation claim during the last Financial Year

 System effectiveness